restic/restic/doc/060_forget.rst

 for keeping snapshots.

-Additionally, you can restrict removing snapshots to those which have a particular hostname with the ``--hostname`` parameter, or tags with the ``--tag`` option.
+Additionally, you can restrict removing snapshots to those which have a particular hostname with the ``--host`` parameter, or tags with the ``--tag`` option.
 When multiple tags are specified, only the snapshots which have all the tags are considered.
 For example, the following command removes all but the latest snapshot of all snapshots that have the tag ``foo``: